Nikhil8400/Blockchain-Portfolio/README.md

-# 🚀 Nikhil Pandey — Smart Contract Researcher & Auditor
+# 🚀 Nikhil Pandey — Smart Contract Developer & Security Engineer

 Welcome to my GitHub portfolio!
 I am a dedicated **Smart Contract Researcher & Auditor**, passionate about **blockchain security** and **decentralized systems**.
 I specialize in auditing, vulnerability research, and building secure smart contracts with a focus on reliability and protocol correctness.